M0nkeyFl0wer/Pretty-Good-OSINT-Protocol/README.md

 The current focus of PGOP is to deliver a lean, working prototype:

 - 🕷️ SpiderFoot-powered scans
-- 🤖 AI-generated summaries (OpenAI or Ollama)
+- 🤖 AI-generated summaries (Ollama)
-- 🔒 Zero-knowledge redaction (via Holonym)
+- 🔒 Zero-knowledge redaction
 - 📡 Publishing to IPFS or Orbit/Base

 All other features are modular or in progress.
 PRs welcome!